Nyhavn 27

 Nyhavn 27 is an 18th-century property overlooking the Nyhavn Canal in central Copenhagen, Denmark.
 The building was listed in the Danish registry of protected buildings and places in 1945.
-Notable former residents include businessman Andreas Bodenhoff.
+In the 18th century, it was for a while owned by the timber merchant Andreas Bodenhoff.
+The building was later operated as a hotel under the name Stadt Flensburg.

 History

-18th century
+Early history

 In the late 17th century, Nyhavn 17–27 was one large property.
-It was listed in Copenhagen's first cadastre of 1689 as no. 9 in St. Ann's East Quarter (Sankt Annæ Øster Kvarter), owned by stone mason Hans Friedrich.
+It was listed in Copenhagen's first cadastre of 1689 as no. 9 in St. Ann's East Quarter (Sankt Annæ Øster Kvarter), owned by stonemason Hans Friedrich.
+The property was later divided into a number of smaller properties.
 A building was constructed on the site before 1738.
-In the middle of the century the property belonged to Vartov Hospital.
+In the middle of the century, the property now known as Nyhavn 27 belonged to Vartov Hospital.